When we separate the experience of pleasure from a relationship with God, we open the doorway to addiction and all kinds

 Shalom is a Hebrew word translated 'peace'.
 However, it is much broader than what we usually think of by the word peace; it encompasses well-being of the total person.
 This site presents a Christian perspective to attain freedom from addiction through shalom.
 This model deals with six areas of our lives where we can experience pain, wellbeing, and healthy highs: spiritual, emotional, mental, physical, circumstantial, and relational.

-This site is under construction.
+This site is still under construction.
 If you are interested in further information on any of the content, or would like to offer feedback contact me, John Ault at:

 I am also available for speaking engagements and workshops.

 1 While most translations use 'passions', 14 of 16 occurrences of this word in the New Testament translate it suffering or pain.
 Understanding the word as meaning "pain" is consistent with the usage in the Greek world of that time.